madprops/airc/README.md

 ---

-`spam_limit` : Ban a user after reaching this spam level.
+`spam_limit` : Ban a nickname after reaching this spam level.

-`spam_minutes` : Ban a user for these minutes after it reaches the limit.
+`spam_minutes` : Ban a nickname for these minutes after it reaches the limit.

 See [Anti-Spam](#antispam)